 Verification execution and reporting shall be incrementally carried out through the project life cycle starting from phase C.

+The majority of verification execution is undertaken during phase D, however verification by analysis and review of design (and potentially for long lead items) starts in phase C.

 Verification control shall start with the initial issue of the verification control document (VCD) during phase B.

-Verification close out status shall be assessed and approved by the customer for each product at the end of each stage.
+The supplier shall provide the Verification close out status for each product at the end of each stage to the customer for approval.

 E.g. qualification close out status at the end of the qualification stage during the Qualification Review (QR).